gnolang/gno/examples/gno.land/r/x/nir1218_evaluation_proposal/EVALUATION.md

 Future improvements listed below will be decided based on future discussions and peer reviews.

 - Committee negotiates contributions
+FIXME Next line is unfinished:
 - A committee may set voting options for its categories and evaluated contributions, otherwise; the Contributors DAO may set a global
 - A committee may set a threshold required for a category or a contribution to be approved, otherwise; the Contributors DAO may set a global threshold and quorum.
 - A committee sets evaluation criteria scoring range (1-10), scoring a contribution is essential when there are competing contributions (Game of Realm).
 Otherwise, the evaluation is a binary decision.
 Moreover, scoring should be translated to rewards of any sort, or become discussion points durning negotiation about the viability of a contribution.
-- Committee members asses contributions based on the evaluation criteria and vote accordingly
+- Committee members assess contributions based on the evaluation criteria and vote accordingly.

 ## Implementation